-- structural engineers
+- a. structural engineers

-- transportation, traffic and highway engineers
+- b. transportation, traffic and highway engineers

-- geotechnical engineers
+- c. geotechnical engineers

-- environmental and water engineers
+- d. environmental and water engineers

 The BSCE program graduates can work in different consulting engineering firms, governmental agencies and construction companies.
 Furthermore, BSCE graduates may pursue their higher education to enhance their knowledge and expertise.